-What rights are granted to the licensee?
+What rights are granted to the licensee under these agreements?

 What software warranties and undertakings are included, if any?

 The licensor warranties in the software license include the following.
 First, a warranty that the software will perform (or perform substantially) in accordance with its documentation.
 The warranty may be specified to apply at the date of supply of the software.
 Second, a warranty that the software will not infringe anyone's intellectual property.
 A pro-licensor approach may limit this to rights within a specified jurisdiction.
 A more pro-licensee approach may include warranties that the software will not breach applicable laws or give rise to any cause of action against the licensee.
 Third, a warranty that the media upon which the software is supplied is free of defects (only relevant where there is a physical media).
 Fourth, a warranty that the software will be free from viruses and other malicious software.
 All of these express warranties are, of course, optional.

 Can't find the answer to your question?
 Then please ask.